obiwanjacobi/Zalt/Under Construction/IDE v0.2/readme.md

 Find | finds one or more files (returns meta)
 ReadMeta | reads the meta stream
-WriteMeta | writes the meta stream (create folders) DeleteMeta | Deletes the meta stream (delete folders) Abort | aborts any active command
+WriteMeta | writes the meta stream (create folders) DeleteMeta | deletes the meta stream (delete folders) Abort | aborts any active command

 ---